 These kinds of requirements vary, and it’s best to ask one of our experts which carriers give you the best chance.

-Please, Wait if You had Recent Major Services
+Wait to apply if You had Recent Major Services

 If you’ve been hospitalized or if you received home health services two more times within the last couple of years, the carrier may decline you during the application.
 If you live in a nursing home, you most likely won’t be eligible.